Skip to main content

 Retrieving a flag configuration

-To determine if a feature flag is active for a specific user, you need to retrieve its configuration.
-Use the get_feature_variation_key() or feature_active?() method to retrieve the configuration based on the feature_key.
+To determine the status or variation of a feature flag for a specific user, you should use the get_variation() or feature_active?() method to retrieve the configuration based on the feature_key.

 The feature_active?() method can be used if you want to retrieve the configuration of a simple feature flag that has only an ON or OFF state, as opposed to more complex feature flags with multiple variations or targeting options.